Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 Food for pregnant and lactating cats

-During pregnancy, the Scottish cat should be fed in small portions.
-Calcium-rich foods (cottage cheese, cheese, fermented baked milk) or nutritional supplements should appear in the diet.
+During pregnancy, your Scottish cat should be fed in small portions.
+Calcium-rich foods (cottage cheese, cheese, fermented baked milk) or food supplements should appear in the diet.
 Liver and greens best meet the needs of the expectant mother.
-Lactating cats begin to eat more, because it takes a lot of calories to produce milk.
+Breastfeeding cats begin to eat more, because milk production requires a lot of calories.

-When asked how to feed a cat after childbirth, veterinarians answer that the same as for kittens, then the milk will be absorbed in the best way.
-But in the diet of a nursing mother there should be enough protein - 30%.
+When asked what to feed a cat after giving birth, veterinarians answer that the same thing as kittens, then the milk will be absorbed in the best possible way.
+But a nursing mother’s diet should contain enough protein – 30%.

-But what to feed a lactating Scottish Fold cat?
-In general, the diet for recently born lop-eared beauties does not change much.
-However, it is worth adding a spoonful of bone meal to a single serving, and pouring a few drops of fish oil on food once a week.
-Do not forget about vitamins: during this period, animals need additional support with microelements.
+But what to feed a nursing Scottish Fold cat?
+In general, the diet for newly born lop-eared beauties does not change much.
+However, you should add a spoonful of bone meal to a single serving, and sprinkle your food with a few drops of fish oil once a week.
+Don’t forget about vitamins: animals need additional support with microelements during this period.

 Representatives of the Scottish Fold breed are very peaceful and unpretentious creatures.
-Their diet includes a wide selection of products, but it is worth considering a few features, which will be discussed below.
+Their diet includes a wide selection of products, but it is worth considering several features, which will be discussed below.
 The optimal food for Scottish Fold cats is industrial food, both dry and canned.
-In addition to specialized cat food, selected based on the age (kitten, adult cat) and the level of activity of the cat (calm, moderate, active), representatives of the breed can be fed with the following products, which will be discussed below.
+In addition to specialized cat food selected based on the age (kitten, adult cat) and activity level of the cat (calm, moderate, active), representatives of the breed can be fed the following products, which will be discussed below.

-A cat with an "average" level of activity should receive a basic amount of calories.
-For a calm pet who is mostly at home and does not expend much energy, you may need ten percent less food than recommended on food packages.
-At the same time, an active pet that plays all day may require 20-40 percent more than the base amount of food.
+A cat with an “average” activity level should receive a basic amount of calories.
+A calm pet that stays mostly indoors and doesn't expend much energy may require ten percent less food than recommended on food packages.
+However, an active pet who plays all day may require 20 to 40 percent more than the base amount of food.

 Your cat should always have free access to fresh, clean water.
 The water bowl should be washed every day.

-Cats require taurine, an amino acid that is essential for normal heart function, vision, and reproduction.
-While most mammals can synthesize taurine from other amino acids in the body, cats cannot.
-Since taurine is found only in animal protein foods, cats need a meat-based diet to meet their body's needs.
+Cats require taurine, an amino acid that is essential for normal heart function, vision and reproduction.
+Although most mammals can synthesize taurine from other amino acids in the body, cats cannot.
+Since taurine is found only in animal protein foods, cats require a meat-based diet to meet their body's needs.

-Like humans, too hot or cold weather can increase a cat's energy requirements.
-Extra energy is required to keep warm or cool, so you may want to consult your veterinarian about a feeding schedule in such cases.
-If the pet is recovering from surgery or is suffering from an illness, there may also be an increase in nutritional requirements to speed up the healing process.
-Discuss with your veterinarian how to adjust your cat's diet during illness or recovery.
+As with humans, excessively hot or cold weather can increase a cat's energy needs.
+It takes extra energy to stay warm or cool, so you may want to consult your veterinarian about feeding regimen in such cases.
+If your pet is recovering from surgery or suffering from an illness, it is also possible to increase nutritional requirements to speed up the healing process.
+Talk to your veterinarian about ways to adjust your cat's diet during illness or recovery.

 As a general rule, it is recommended to feed cats twice a day.
-Measure out the recommended daily amount as indicated on the cat food package and divide it into two meals.
+Measure the recommended daily amount as indicated on the cat food package and divide into two meals.
 The interval between doses is from eight to twelve hours.
-Try to adjust to your cat's needs by observing her behavior: whether she eats all the food, how often she goes to the bowl, and so on.
+Try to adapt to your cat's needs by observing her behavior: whether she eats all the food, how often she comes to the bowl, and so on.

-Some cat owners work to a strict schedule that does not allow them to feed their pet twice a day.
-Don't worry - cats can be safely fed in other ways that meet the needs of both the pet and the owner.
-It is perfectly acceptable to give food in small portions more than twice a day, or put in a bowl at a time the daily portion of food.
+Some cat owners work on strict schedules that do not allow them to feed their pet twice a day.
+Don't worry - cats can be safely fed in other ways that meet the needs of both pet and owner.
+It is quite acceptable to give food in small portions more than twice a day or put a daily portion of food in a bowl at one time.
 However, in this case, you need to ensure that the animal does not overeat and the food remains fresh.
-If there are difficulties with this, then special devices are sold that give out certain amounts of food at the appointed time - so the animal will not be tempted to eat everything at once.
+If difficulties arise with this, then special devices are sold that dispense certain amounts of food at a designated time - this way the animal will not be tempted to eat everything at once.

-If you need to take care of kittens in their first few months of life, prepare to gradually transition them from milk to regular cat food.
+If you need to care for kittens in the first few months of their lives, then prepare to gradually transition them from milk to regular cat food.

-Newborn lop-eared kittens receive good nutrition from their mother's milk during the first four weeks of life.
+Newborn fold kittens receive adequate nutrition from their mother's milk during the first four weeks of life.
 Mother's milk is 100 percent suitable for their needs, so you don't have to feed them anything extra.

-In the event that the mother cat is ill, unable to produce enough milk, or if the kittens were found without a mother, a milk replacer may be needed.
-If you have this situation, contact your veterinarian for food selection and feeding recommendations.
+If the mother cat is sick and cannot produce enough milk, or if the kittens are found without a mother, a milk replacer may be needed.
+If you have this situation, contact your veterinarian for nutrition selection and feeding recommendations.

-During the first weeks of life, a kitten's weight can double or even triple.
-This rapid growth will continue, but gradually the rate will decrease.
-Large amounts of energy and nutrients are needed to support this impressive growth.
+During the first weeks of life, a kitten's weight may double or even triple.
+This rapid growth will continue, but gradually the speed will decrease.
+Large amounts of energy and nutrients are required to support this impressive growth.

 Make sure the food you choose is formulated specifically for kittens.
-Your pet should be fed this food until it reaches maturity, at about one year of age.
+Your pet needs to eat this food until he reaches maturity, around one year of age.

-Babies separated from their mothers can be fed moistened food at three weeks of age.
-Use formulated milk substitutes to wet kitten food and gradually reduce the amount of milk.
+Babies separated from their mother can begin to be fed moistened food from three weeks of age.
+Use formulated milk replacers to moisten kitten food and gradually reduce the amount of milk.

-You can use the free method of feeding - this means that the kitten has access to food at any time he wants.
-In this way, dry food is mainly given, since it does not disappear and does not dry out during the day.
-If you have a dog at home, then make sure that he does not eat cat food (dogs love it very much).
+You can use a free-feeding method - this means that the kitten has access to food whenever he wants.
+In this way, dry food is mainly given, since it does not disappear or dry out during the day.
+If you have a dog at home, make sure that it does not eat cat food (dogs love it very much).

-Also make sure that there is always fresh water in the kitten's access area.
-At first, curious kittens will likely play with their food more than eat it, but eventually they will get used to eating it instead of throwing it around the bowl.
-At the age of 2 months and beyond, the main diet should be dry food in order to support the growth and development of a small Scottish fold kitten!
+Also make sure there is always fresh water available in the kitten’s access area.
+At first, curious kittens will likely play with their food more than eat it, but gradually they will get used to eating it rather than throwing it around the bowl.
+At the age of 2 months and beyond, the main diet should be dry food in order to support the growth and development of a small Scottish Fold kitten!

-In order for a Scottish fold or straight-eared cat, cat or kitten to be healthy, strong and beautiful, you need to take care of the right diet, as well as the feeding scheme.
+In order for a Scottish Fold or Straight-eared cat, cat or kitten to be healthy, strong and beautiful, you need to take care of the correct diet and feeding pattern.

 For any breed of cat, and the Scots are no exception, there are three types of food:

-The variety of species can be puzzling with the question: what is the best food for a Scottish cat?
-Each of the listed types of food will be correct, so you need to focus on the taste preferences of the pet and your free time, because natural feeding takes much more time than feeding with ready-made offers.
+The diversity of species can be puzzling: what is the best food to feed a Scottish cat?
+Each of the listed types of food will be correct, so you need to focus on your pet’s taste preferences and your free time, because natural feeding takes much more time than feeding ready-made offerings.

 Let's take a closer look at each type of food.

-Natural nutrition of Scottish fold or straight-eared kittens and adult animals
+Natural nutrition for Scottish fold or straight-eared kittens and adult animals

-This type of feeding is not easy and requires a certain amount of time for cooking, which is not always convenient and possible.
+This type of feeding is not easy and requires a certain amount of time to prepare food, which is not always convenient or possible.

-List of basic products that are allowed for Scottish cats:
+List of main products that are allowed for Scottish cats:

-The main percentage of products in the natural feeding of a Scottish cat should be meat products, because they contain protein, which is necessary for the normal functioning of the body: heart muscle, good vision, reproduction of offspring, etc.
+The main percentage of products when feeding a Scottish cat naturally should be meat products, because they contain protein, which is necessary for the normal functioning of the body: heart muscle, good vision, reproduction, etc.

 Microelements, vitamins and supplements.

-Biologically active additives must be included in the diet of pets throughout the entire time of feeding with natural products.
-Kittens up to 6 months old need a source of vitamins D and A, that is, fish oil.
-In addition, the networks of veterinary pharmacies offer a huge selection of multivitamin preparations for cats and kittens of the Scottish breed and just as a species of animal.
+Dietary supplements must be included in the pet’s diet throughout the entire period of feeding natural products.
+Kittens under 6 months of age need a source of vitamins D and A, that is, fish oil.
+In addition, chain veterinary pharmacies offer a huge selection of multivitamin preparations for cats and kittens of the Scottish breed and simply as a species of animal.

-The pet must always have fresh, clean water.
+Your pet must always have fresh, clean water.
 Ideally, you need to change the water 2 times a day.
-You can let your pet drink tap water, the Scottish breed especially loves it.
+You can allow your pet to drink water from the tap; the Scottish breed especially loves this.

-Approximate nutrition menu per 1 kg of body weight of a Scottish fold or straight-eared cat.
+Approximate nutrition menu for 1 kg of body weight of a Scottish fold or straight-eared cat.

 Recipe 1: